-"Dictators" would "pay a price" for "invading" a foreign country: Biden in first State of the Union Address | Politics
+"Dictators" would "pay a price" for "invading" a foreign country: Biden in first State of the Union address | Politics

 "And I'm taking robust action to make sure the pain of our sanctions is targeted at Russia's economy.
 And I will use every tool at our disposal to protect American businesses and consumers," he said.

-He said that when the history of this era is written Putin's war on Ukraine will have left Russia weaker and the rest of the world stronger. ''We see the unity among leaders of nations and a more unified Europe a more unified West.
-We see unity among the people who are gathering in cities in large crowds around the world even in Russia to demonstrate their support for Ukraine," he said. ''In the battle between democracy and autocracy, democracies are rising to the moment, and the world is clearly choosing the side of peace and security," he added.
+''In the battle between democracy and autocracy, democracies are rising to the moment, and the world is clearly choosing the side of peace and security," he said.

 Biden said that the US Department of Justice is assembling a dedicated task force to go after the crimes of Russian oligarchs. ''We are joining with our European allies to find and seize your yachts your luxury apartments your private jets.
 We are coming for your ill-begotten gains," he said.